 We're very excited to add an important feature to Pulse.
-We call it References.
+Today we're releasing References.

 Pulse's References enable a new level of communication for leaders and operators who need to make visual connections with existing chunks of knowledge that were previously shared.